-FMLA and employee leave.
-The Family and Medical Leave Act (FMLA) is a commonly misunderstood employment law.
-Private-sector employers with 50 or more employees are required to grant eligible workers up to 12 weeks of job-protected, unpaid leave for certain family and medical reasons during a 12-month period.
+The Family and Medical Leave Act is a commonly misunderstood employment law.
+Under this law, private-sector employers with 50 or more employees must grant eligible workers up to 12 weeks of job-protected unpaid leave for certain family and medical reasons over a 12-month period.

-"In addition to very specific requirements regarding coverage and eligibility, the FMLA prohibits employers from interfering with, preventing or denying any rights provided by the law," Kaplan told Business News Daily.
-"It's important to understand the nuances."
+“It’s important to understand the nuances,” said Ashley Kaplan, director and senior corporate counsel at ComplyRight, Inc. “In addition to very specific requirements regarding coverage and eligibility, the FMLA prohibits employers from interfering with, preventing or denying any rights provided by the law.”

-NLRA's role with non-unionized employers.
-Even if your company doesn’t employ unionized workers, you’re still subject to the requirements of the National Labor Relations Act (NLRA).
-This law applies to most private employers, and grants employees the right to unionize, collectively bargain, and engage in concerted activity for their “mutual aid and protection” — commonly referred to as Section 7 rights.
-These rights include the permission to discuss the terms and conditions of employment, such as wages.
+Even if your company doesn’t employ unionized workers, you’re still subject to the requirements of the National Labor Relations Act.
+This law applies to most private employers and grants employees the right to unionize, collectively bargain and engage in concerted activity for their “mutual aid or protection” — commonly known as Section 7 rights.
+These rights include permission to discuss the terms and conditions of employment, such as wages.

-The National Labor Relation Board’s aggressive approach to social media policies in the workplace has proven problematic for employers, Kaplan said.
-Although most employers have limited what employees may post on Facebook or Twitter, such efforts can get companies in trouble if the rules interfere with Section 7 of the NLRA.
-Kaplan advised employers to carefully craft their social media policies, and perhaps even seek legal counsel to ensure they aren’t restricting permitted online activity.
+The National Labor Relations Board’s aggressive approach to social media policies in the workplace has proven problematic for employers in the past, Kaplan said.
+Although most employers limit what employees may post on Facebook or Twitter, such efforts can get companies in trouble if the rules interfere with Section 7 of the NLRA.
+Kaplan advises employers to carefully craft their social media policies in their handbook, and perhaps seek legal counsel to ensure they aren’t restricting permitted online activity.

-OFCCP and newly expanded affirmative action requirements.
-In September 2013, the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP) issued two new rules to strengthen discrimination protections for veterans and individuals with disabilities: the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) and Section 503 of the Rehabilitation Act.
-Effective March 24, 2014, the affirmative action requirements for covered federal contractors and subcontractors include measurable hiring targets, as well as new record-keeping and data-tracking obligations.
+In 2013, the Department of Labor’s Office of Federal Contract Compliance Programs issued two rules to strengthen employment discrimination protections for veterans and individuals with disabilities: the Vietnam Era Veterans’ Readjustment Assistance Act and Section 503 of the Rehabilitation Act.
+The affirmative action requirements for covered federal contractors and subcontractors went into effect in 2014 and include measurable hiring targets as well as recordkeeping and data-tracking obligations.

 Contractors must now strive to achieve an “aspirational utilization goal” for hiring qualified individuals with disabilities: 7 percent of the total workforce for contractors with 100 or fewer employees, or 7 percent for each job group for larger employers.
 The OFCCP also requires contractors to establish hiring benchmarks for protected veterans.

-As an additional compliance requirement, employers should invite applicants to voluntarily self-identify as protected veterans or disabled individuals at both the pre-offer and post-offer stages, via an OFCCP-compliant form.
+As an additional compliance requirement, employers should invite applicants to voluntarily self-identify on an OFCCP-compliant form as protected veterans or disabled individuals at both the pre-offer and post-offer stages.

-FLSA and IRS employee misclassification.
 Many small business owners rely on independent contractors to keep operations running.
-But depending on their relationship with the business, these workers may actually be considered employees by the federal government.
+Depending on their relationship with the business, though, these workers may be considered employees by the federal government.

-The Fair Labor Standards Act (FLSA) requires covered employers to pay overtime to employees working more than 40 hours per week at a rate of one-and-a-half times those workers’ regular hourly rates.
-Any employee ineligible for overtime pay must fall clearly under the FLSA’s executive, administrative or professional exemptions (often referred to as “white collar exemptions”), which involves specific job responsibilities.
+The Fair Labor Standards Act requires covered employers to pay overtime to employees working more than 40 hours per week at a rate of 1.5 times those workers’ regular hourly rates.
+Any employee ineligible for overtime pay must fall clearly under the FLSA’s executive, administrative or professional exemptions (often referred to as “white-collar exemptions”), which involves specific job responsibilities.

-Both the IRS and the Department of Labor are targeting businesses that purposely misclassify workers to avoid paying overtime, payroll taxes and other employee-related expenses, Kaplan said.
-The IRS uses a 20-factor test to determine worker status, based on three key areas: behavioral factors, financial factors and type of relationship.
-The level of control the employer has over the worker’s day-to-day operations, as well as his or her contributions to the business, will usually dictate the worker’s status.
+Both the IRS and the Department of Labor target businesses that purposely misclassify workers to avoid paying overtime, payroll taxes and other employee-related expenses, Kaplan said.
+The IRS uses a 20-factor test to determine worker status based on three key areas: behavioral factors, financial factors and type of relationship.
+The employer’s level of control over the worker’s day-to-day operations, as well as the worker’s contributions to the business, usually dictate the worker’s status.
 [Read related article: Difference Between Exempt and Nonexempt Employees]

-If you’re unsure about how these or any other employment law issues affect your business, visit the Small Business Administration website, or consult with an attorney.
+Many regulations (and even some agencies) came under consideration for significant changes during the Trump administration.
+It’s important to prepare for new developments and keep an eye out for further changes to the existing rules.
+If you’re unsure how these or any other employment law issues affect your business, visit the Small Business Administration website, or consult an attorney.